Cebisile073/GEC-Data-Analysis/README.md

 - **Case Studies:** Real-world case studies and projects demonstrating how data analysis techniques can be applied to solve practical problems across different domains.

-## Getting Started

-If you're new to data analysis, start by exploring the beginner-friendly tutorials and guides.
-For those looking to deepen their knowledge or tackle specific challenges, dive into the more advanced topics and case studies.
-Don't forget to check out the recommended tools and libraries to enhance your data analysis workflow.

-## Contributing

-Contributions to this chapter are welcome!
-If you have a tutorial, guide, or case study that you'd like to share, feel free to submit a pull request.
-Let's collaborate to make this resource even more valuable for the data science community.

-Happy analyzing!

 # 2007–2008 Financial Crisis